George Beurling: Malta (1942)

-On 22 July, Beurling lost his best friend in Malta, French-Canadian Pilot Jean Paradis.
+On 22 July, Beurling lost his best friend in Malta, French-Canadian pilot Jean Paradis.
 The following day, eight 249 Spitfires were scrambled.
 Beurling claimed to have badly damaged a bomber and, after a long dogfight with a Reggiane, to have "blown his left wing off".
 The 151^{a} Squadriglia, in fact, lost Sergente Maggiore Bruno Di Pauli.
 The Macchi 202 pilot reported to have parachuted down after an AA shell had damaged his aircraft and realizing that he was followed by six Spitfires that, at the moment, had still not fired.

-Italian ace and recordman Furio Niclot Doglio; he was Beurling's 14th kill.
+Italian ace and record-setting test pilot Furio Niclot Doglio; he was Beurling's 14th kill.

 27 July was Beurling's "biggest day on Malta".
 That day, he shot down Sergente Faliero Gelli, and immediately afterwards, Captain Furio Niclot Doglio, Regia Aeronauticas best fighter ace, (Note: Aged 34, Doglio, a famous pre-war pilot who held seven international flying records, was an ace with seven air victories, six of them Spitfires, shot down in four weeks over Malta.) both flying Macchi MC.
 202s.
 Doglio, who was diving to counterattack the head-on Spitfires of 126 Squadron and had misunderstood the warning waggling of wings of his wingman, Maresciallo Ennio Tarantola (who had seen the oncoming 249 Squadron fighters from left, high above), was Beurling's 14th "kill".

 On the same day, Beurling also claimed two Bf 109s, one of which was piloted by the ace Leutnant Karl-Heinz Preu of JG 53 although other sources attribute this to flak.
 On 24 July 1942, Beurling was awarded the Distinguished Flying Medal, the citation read:

 Sergeant Beurling has displayed great skill and courage in the face of the enemy.
 One day in July 1942, he engaged a number of enemy fighters which were escorting a formation of Junkers 88s and destroyed one fighter.
 Later during the same day he engaged 10 enemy fighters and shot two of them down into the sea, bringing his total victories to eight.

 On 30 July, he was commissioned as a pilot officer, and on 4 September won a bar to his DFM, largely for his exploits on 27 July.
 The citation read:

 Since being awarded the Distinguished Flying Medal in July 1942, Sergeant Beurling has destroyed a further 9 enemy aircraft, bringing his victories to 17.
 One of his exploits was the destruction of 4 enemy fighters in one day; during these brief combats he also damaged a further 2 hostile aircraft.
 His courage and determination are a source of inspiration to all.